Demolition without catch produces despair. Catch without demolition produces complacency. Both arms — always — produces transformation.

 The Prayer Under the Whole Site

-Every page here is built around the same prayer, whispered a thousand different ways: that somewhere tonight, someone the Father chose before the foundation of the world is searching at 2am — and that the left arm of this site will demolish every last escape route their flesh is clinging to, and the right arm will be waiting on the other side of the rubble, already wrapped around them, because the Son was nailed to a tree two thousand years ago with their name in His mouth.
+Every page here is built around the same prayer, whispered a thousand different ways: that somewhere in this hour, someone the Father chose before the foundation of the world is finally running out of arguments.
+The left arm of this site will demolish every last escape route their flesh is clinging to.
+The right arm will be waiting on the other side of the rubble, already wrapped around them, because the Son was nailed to a tree two thousand years ago with their name in His mouth.

 That is how the gospel holds.
 That is how this site is built.
 That is how you were found — long before you knew you were lost.